Frequently Asked QuestionsOn This Page

 Yes, Standby Hunts may be available if all hunt positions are not accepted.
 Call the hunt area starting 5 days before the first day of the hunt to find out if any are available.

-- If all hunt permits are not accepted after the initial draw, a Secondary Draw will be performed to select alternate hunters.
+- If all hunt permits are not accepted by the payment/acceptance deadline, a Secondary Draw will be performed to select alternate hunters.

 - The purpose of the Secondary Drawing is to fill as many hunt positions as possible to maximize hunter opportunity.

-- If a Secondary Drawing is needed it will be conducted the day after the initial permit fee due date.
+- If a Secondary Drawing is needed it will be conducted the day after the initial permit fee/acceptance deadline.

 - Selection notices will be emailed immediately.